github/docs/content/code-security/supply-chain-security/about-dependency-review.md

 ---
 title: About dependency review
-intro: 'Dependency review lets you catch vulnerable dependencies before you introduce them to your environment, and provides information on license, dependents and age of dependencies.'
+intro: 'Dependency review lets you catch vulnerable dependencies before you introduce them to your environment, and provides information on license, dependents, and age of dependencies.'
 versions:
   free-pro-team: '*'
 topics: